*For an introduction to my whole series on Mahler, with links, click here!*

-After attending some memorable Proms this season (Mahler 10, Turangalîla, Ravel, Mahler 5, The Rite of Spring)—I went out on a legal high with Mahler 3 (for which, see this post)—a kind of fin-de-siècle middle-European equivalent of the cosmic visualization of the Daoist jiao Offering ritual.
+After attending some memorable Proms this season (Mahler 10, Turangalîla, Ravel, Mahler 5, The Rite of Spring)—I went out on a legal high with Mahler 3 (for which, see also this post)—a kind of fin-de-siècle middle-European equivalent of the cosmic visualisation of the Daoist jiao Offering ritual.

 By now I must know what I’m in for when I go to hear a Mahler symphony, but it’s always overwhelming.
 And Prom-goers get to hear some great orchestras, but the Boston Symphony Orchestra with Andris Nelsons sounds incredible.
 Nelsons’ balletic conducting style reminds me of Otto Böhler’s 1899 silhouettes of Mahler.